THE SISTERS OF POVERTY & WEALTH

 “If you are wise and find the secret between twilight,” spoke both sisters together, “we will come and visit you together.”

-In general, modern living, ideologies and religions are based upon ideas and principles that honour the sun.
+In general, modern living, ideologies and religions are based upon ideas and principles that honour the light and the sun.
 We may follow these established lines and codes of conduct to our own detriment if we don’t take a closer look at the nature of things.

 The Balance of Gold and Silver, Sun and Moon, is the place where both sisters are given honour, where power meets humility and heat touches cooling respite.